-The Governors of King’s Ely are committed to broadening access to the school by supporting the education of Boy and Girl Choristers of Ely Cathedral through Choral Awards; providing a number of funded Scholarships to talented pupils to promote the continuation of excellence; recognising family loyalty by offering a Sibling Discount; and providing allowances for eligible families of the Armed Forces, the Foreign and Commonwealth Office (FCO) and the Clergy.
+The Governors of King’s Ely are committed to broadening access to the school by supporting the education of Boy and Girl Choristers of Ely Cathedral through Choral Awards; providing a number of funded Scholarships to talented pupils to promote the continuation of excellence; recognising family loyalty by offering a Sibling Discount; and providing allowances for eligible families of the Armed Forces, the Foreign, Commonwealth & Development Office (FCDO) and the Clergy.

 All awards are subject to high standards of attendance, diligence and behaviour on the pupil’s part and are reviewed annually.

 Details of the awards available and the application process are detailed below:

 The school supports the music of Ely Cathedral by providing a range of Choral Awards and Scholarships for choristers and former choristers.
 Please see the table below for details:

 |Ely Cathedral Boy Junior Probationary Chorister (Year 3)||40% of the Day fee*||Please see the Boy Chorister section and the Remissions Policy for more information.|